galyaminavas/Sort/README.md

-GProf's output for Quick Sort on on >100 000 strings test
+GProf's output for Quick Sort on >100 000 strings test

 Flat  profile: